catenax-ng/catenax-ng.github.io/blog/2023-06-09-OfficeHours.md

 ### DevSecOps

 - All Azure AKS Kubernetes clusters have been upgraded to version 1.25.6
-- For support/questions on how to use GitHub Project, boards please open a new discussion [here](https://github.com/eclipse-tractusx/sig-infra/discussions/new/choose)
+- For support/questions on how to use GitHub Project, boards please see [this discussion](https://github.com/eclipse-tractusx/sig-infra/discussions/78)

 ### Security